Rankin/Bass Animated Entertainment: Demise

 After its last series output, Rankin/Bass shut down its production company on March 4, 1987.

-Arthur Rankin Jr. would split his time between New York City, where the company still has its offices, and his home in Bermuda.
+Arthur Rankin Jr. would split his time between New York City, where the company still had its offices, and his home in Bermuda.
 Rankin died at Harrington Sound, Bermuda on January 30, 2014, at the age of 89.
 Bass became a vegetarian; a decade later, he wrote Herb, the Vegetarian Dragon, the first children's book character developed specifically to explore moral issues related to vegetarianism.
 The original story and a follow-up cookbook became bestsellers for independent publishing house Barefoot Books.
-Bass died on October 25, 2022 at the age of 87.
+Bass died on October 25, 2022, at the age of 87.

 In 1999, Rankin/Bass joined forces with James G. Robinson's Morgan Creek Productions and Nest Family Entertainment (creators of The Swan Princess franchise) for the first and only animated adaptation of Rodgers and Hammerstein's musical The King and I, based on a treatment by Rankin.
 Distributed by Warner Bros.
 Pictures with its Warner Bros.
 Family Entertainment division, the film flopped at the American box office.
 Stephen Hunter, among several American film critics, criticized the film's depictions of "offensive ethnic stereotyping."

 In 2001, Fox aired the first new original Christmas special to be produced by both Rankin and Bass in 16 years, Santa, Baby!, which like most of their production company's other specials was based on a popular, similarly-titled Christmas song.
 Santa, Baby! stood out from its predecessors due to its use of African-American characters and voice performers, such as Patti LaBelle (the narrator), Eartha Kitt, Gregory Hines, Vanessa L. Williams and Tom Joyner.
 Although Pacific Animation Corporation was responsible for the overseas animation production of the special with the background art provided by Atelier BWCA and the See Throu Studio, some of the animation services were done at Steven Hahn's Hanho Heung-Up in Seoul, South Korea.
 Santa, Baby! turned out to be the final Rankin/Bass-produced special; the Rankin/Bass partnership was officially dissolved shortly after, with most of its remaining assets acquired by Warner Bros.
 Entertainment.

-Currently, the pre-September 1974 Rankin/Bass library (including works from Videocraft International) is owned by NBCUniversal's Universal Pictures via DreamWorks Animation's DreamWorks Classics subsidiary, while Warner Bros.
-Discovery through Warner Bros. unit owns the rights to the post-September 1974 library via Telepictures.
-NBCUniversal also retained the rights to King Kong Escapes and also currently holds the rights to Willy McBean and his Magic Machine, again, via DreamWorks Classics.
-StudioCanal holds the rights to the films from Rankin/Bass that Embassy Pictures distributed, while ITV Studios currently holds the rights to The Last Unicorn.
-The rights to the 1999 animated film adaptation of The King and I are currently held by Morgan Creek Entertainment.
+Currently, Rankin/Bass' pre-September 1974 library (including works from Videocraft International) is owned by Universal Pictures, which acquired DreamWorks Animation's DreamWorks Classics portfolio, while Warner Bros.
+Discovery owns the rights to the post-September 1974 library.
+Universal also retained the rights to King Kong Escapes and also currently holds the rights to Willy McBean and his Magic Machine, again, via DreamWorks Classics.
+StudioCanal holds the rights to the films from Rankin/Bass that Embassy Pictures distributed, with American distribution rights split between Rialto Pictures and Lionsgate (excluding The Daydreamer, the American distribution rights to which are with Scorpion Releasing) while ITV Studios currently holds the rights to The Last Unicorn, with select distribution rights currently licensed to Shout!
+Studios.
+The rights to the 1999 animated film adaptation of The King and I are currently held by Morgan Creek Entertainment, with distribution handled by Revolution Studios.